jails-org/Modules/dinamitedux/README.md

 ---

-Not all applications requires Flux or Redux architecture due to its simple architecture, for those cases `litestore` might be just the right thing for you.
+Not all applications requires Flux or Redux architecture due to its simple architecture, for those cases `dinamitedux` might be just the right thing for you.

 ## Methods